ChristianVillalba/Complete_Full-Stack_JS/README.md

  * Globally to the system:
  It's just an application that you've installed to your computer using Node
+ It's not part of a project, it's not a project dependency
  `npm install -g my_package_name`

+  * Directly into a project:
+ Projects directory that does have a package.json file It's a N ode project and so you can install directly into that project.
+ `npm install -g create-react-app`